Beginner’s Guide to Strength Training for Weight Loss

-If wanting to incorporate strength training into your exercise regimen but not sure where to begin, learn how to lift weights to minimize injury risk while maximizing gains.
+If you want to start strength training but not sure where to begin, learn how to lift weights to minimize injury risk and maximize fitness gains.

 While it is worthwhile to exercise, exercise should ultimately be worth your while.
 And after not reaping benefits of putting time in the gym, you may just want to throw in the towel altogether.

 But rather than sweating the disappointment, gain control and strength by learning how to start weight training in safely, yet effectively.